 With time, as your German Shepherd puppy advances into adulthood, he’ll need training in the following advanced commands:

-- Track! – The command trains your GSD to track a person or an object.
-Especially useful for police/military German Shepherds.
+• Track! – The command trains your GSD to track a person or an object.
+It is especially useful for police/military German Shepherds.

-- Bite! – You direct your dog to bite into an object.
-You will train your German Shepherd puppy with toys or other objects, but you might direct your dog to bite at an aggressor later.
+• Bite! – You direct your dog to bite into an object.
+You will train your German Shepherd puppy with toys or other objects but might direct your dog to bite at an aggressor later.

 FAQs